SwissLife-OSS/Confix/README.md

 }
 ```

-## 2. `.confix.repository`
+## 2. `.confix.solution`

 This configuration file is defined at the root of the repository.
 It is used to specify repository-specific settings applicable across all projects within the repository.
 Settings defined here are inherited by the `.confix.component` and `.confix.project` files.

-Project-specific settings can be overridden by using the `project` field in the `.confix.repository` file.
+Project-specific settings can be overridden by using the `project` field in the `.confix.solution` file.
 For more information, refer to the `Repositories` section.
 ```json
 {
     "project": {